vektra/kube2dnsimple/README.md

 This is expected to run in the same cluster as the services it advertises.

+### Origin

+This started taking `kube2sky`, removing all the skyDNS parts, and adding the DNSimple parts.
+The endpoint parts were also removed because the idea is that DNSimple contains the globally addressable parts only (ie, the LoadBalancer Ingress points)

 ## Namespaces

 Users are free to use namespaces to construct the DNS names as they wish.